Gamification in recruiting

 Gamification in recruiting is buzzing in the HR space.
 However, this phenomenon is not new.
 It’s just mainstream nowadays due to the fact that HR technology is disrupting the industry of human resources.
 However, a lot of HR professionals and their organizations are skeptical when it comes to embracing gamification recruitment tools.

-In this blog, we’ll try to cover most of the things related to gamification in recruiting.
+In this blog, we will try to cover most of the things related to gamification in recruiting.

 What is Gamification in Recruitment?